rustsec/advisory-db/HOWTO_UNMAINTAINED.md

 switching to maintained alternatives.

-When approaching a potentially unmaintained crate, do not behave rudely towards open soruce maintainers.
+When approaching a potentially unmaintained crate, do not behave rudely towards open source maintainers.
 Submitting a RUSTSEC advisory for an unmaintained crate should not be treated as a weapon to coerce open source maintainers.